IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-Activities.rst

     ValidationType validate(const CSPTR(::fwMedData::ActivitySeries) &activity ) const;

 The validator ::fwActivities::validator::DefaultActivity is applied if no other validator is defined.
-It checks if all the required objets are present in the series and if all the parameters delivered to the AppConfig are present.
+It checks if all the required objects are present in the series and if all the parameters delivered to the AppConfig are present.

 It provides some method useful to implement your own validator.